polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 cd yocto-dev/build
 zcat tmp-glibc/deploy/images/icicle-kit-es/mpfs-dev-cli-icicle-kit-es.wic.gz | sudo dd of=/dev/sdX bs=512 iflag=fullblock oflag=direct conv=fsync status=progress
 ```
-<a name="Instructions"></a>
-## Yocto Setup and BSP

-Yocto Release Activity:
-Dunfell (Revision 3.1)	(Released April 2020)

-### Required packages for the Build Host
-This document assumes you are running on a modern Linux system.
-The process documented here was tested using Ubuntu 18.04 LTS.
-It should also work with other Linux distributions if the equivalent prerequisite packages are installed.

-Detailed instructions for various distributions can be found in "[Required Packages for the Build Host](https://www.yoctoproject.org/docs/3.1/ref-manual/ref-manual.html#required-packages-for-the-build-host)" section in Yocto Project Reference Manual.

-### Dependencies

-The BSP uses the Yocto RISCV Architecture Layer.
-For Ubuntu 18.04 (or newer) install python3-distutils package.

-**Make sure to install the [repo command](https://source.android.com/setup/build/downloading#installing-repo) by Google first.**

 ### Supported Machine Targets
 The `MACHINE` (board) option can be used to set the target board for which linux is built, and if left blank it will default to `MACHINE=icicle-kit-es`.